LaurentMag/ios-app-prototype-part/README.md

 The system isnt fully completed as we only had 10 days to do everything.

-The modal navigation is functional, so the navigationlink.
+Functional
+-modal navigation
+-navigationlink
+-extracted view usage
+-styling with swiftUI
+- database for logic operation

-Somes rework would be necessary
+Lot of rework would be necessary